After Russian oligarch’s $120 million yacht is seized, Putin allies search for safe waters

 Russian oligarch Igor Sechin, the CEO of oil giant Rosneft, docked the Amore Vero — “true love” in Italian — in the French Mediterranean port of La Ciotat in early January, and he had planned to leave on April 1.
-The 281-foot-long super yacht, which can accommodate 14 guests and 28 crew members, has an estimated value of $120 million, according to Superyacht Fan, a website tracking luxury yachts.
+The 281-foot-long superyacht, which can accommodate 14 guests and 28 crew members, has an estimated value of $120 million, according to Superyacht Fan, a website tracking luxury yachts.

 But with invasion forces wreaking widespread destruction in Ukraine, the French Finance Ministry announced Thursday that it seized the Sechin-owned yacht on Wednesday night.
 Sechin, who was deputy prime minister of Russia between 2008 and 2012, is among the oligarchs who have maintained close ties to Russian President Vladimir Putin, according to the European Union.
 Once described by a Moscow journalist as the nation’s “Darth Vader,” Sechin is “considered to be one of the most powerful members of the Russian political elite,” the E.U. said this week.